YouTube SEO (Search Engine Optimisation) involves optimising videos to help them rank well in YouTube’s search results.

 Many of the optimisations will help rank video in Google and other search engines and apply to other video platforms such as Vimeo.

 Video results are often prioritised in Google search results, and YouTube seems favoured over alternatives like Vimeo.
-In this example search for [how to make a bed], four video results appear before the first traditional result, which will be losing a high percentage of clicks to the videos.
+In the below example Google search for [how to make a bed], four video results appear before the first traditional result, which will be losing a high percentage of clicks to the videos.
 Well optimised videos can give brands more real-estate for many searches and increased brand exposure even if the result isn’t clicked.

 - Behind Google, YouTube is the second most used search engine in the world.